-OBJECTIVE - To provide for the daily operation, organization, and coordination of the transportation planning process; To provide administrative oversight that will focus on planning for a multi-modal

-To provide MPO staff the opportunity for professional development through attendance of training workshops, courses and meetings.

-- EXPECTED PRODUCTS Prepare PL and FTA Section 5303 accounting reports; grant applications and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Listing of Obligated Projects; Annual Performance & Expenditure Report; maintain a Fast Act compliant Public Participation Plan; maintain the MPO Project Tracking Database; maintain the Limited English Proficiency Plan; coordination of MPO Policy Committee and Technical Subcommittee; update and maintain records in accordance with federal and state regulations. - PREVIOUS WORK Coordinated MPO Policy Committee and Technical Subcommittee; prepared PL and FTA Section 5303 accounting reports, grant applications, and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Performance & Expenditure Report; Annual Listing of Obligated Projects; maintained the MPO Project Tracking Database; maintained a FAST Act compliant Public Participation Plan (PPP); maintained the Limited English Proficiency Plan; updated and maintained state and federal records in accordance with federal and state regulations. - SUBTASKS -
+- OBJECTIVE: To provide for the daily operation, organization, and coordination of the transportation planning process and to reach out to the public for input.
+To provide administrative oversight that will focus on planning for a multi-modal transportation system that promotes interagency and citizen participation in the planning process.
+To provide MPO staff the opportunity for professional development through attendance of training workshops, courses and meetings. - B. EXPECTED PRODUCTS: Prepare PL and FTA Section 5303 accounting reports; grant applications and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Listing of Obligated Projects; Annual Performance & Expenditure Report; maintain a Fast Act compliant Public Participation Plan; maintain the MPO Project Tracking Database; maintain the Limited English Proficiency Plan; coordination of MPO Policy Committee and Technical Subcommittee; update and maintain records in accordance with federal and state regulations.
+Revisions to the FY 23 UPWP and development of the FY 24 UPWP. - C. PREVIOUS WORK: Coordinated MPO Policy Committee and Technical Subcommittee; prepared PL and FTA Section 5303 accounting reports, grant applications, and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Performance & Expenditure Report; Annual Listing of Obligated Projects; maintained the MPO Project Tracking Database; maintained a FAST Act compliant Public Participation Plan (PPP); maintained the Limited English Proficiency Plan; updated and maintained state and federal records in accordance with federal and state regulations.